 The hall’s management committee have registered the hall as a Scottish charity (number SC046722) and, as well as ensuring repairs to the structure are carried out, they have masterminded a process of continual improvement.
 Just recently, the hall's wooden floor was sanded and resealed, ensuring its life for years to come.
 The hall aims to be self-supporting and holds regular fundraising activities.

-At one time regular ceilidhs were held here, as well as weekly movie screenings.
-Today the hall is still a popular venue and, although the focus have shifted to events such as bowls, badminton, photography exhibitions and a highpoint of the year which is the Carradale Music Festival, it remainsvery much the focal point for people living in Carradale.
+At one time, regular ceilidhs were held here, as well as weekly movie screenings.
+Today, the hall is still a popular venue and, although the focus has shifted to events such as bowls, badminton, photography exhibitions, and a highpoint of the year which is the Carradale Music Festival, it remains very much the focal point for people living in Carradale.

 A number of regular clubs are held in the Carradale Village Hall - check out the Clubs page.

 Check out the Village Hall Facebook page for the latest news:

 Being located in the heart of the village, in a quiet setting with its own car park, the hall is also a popular venue for weddings, civil partnership ceremonies, parties and receptions.

 As well as a 150-guest capacity and facilities for disabled users, the hall has a stage for live music performances, with an in-house PA system and speakers, a separate bar area and a well-equipped kitchen.

 There is also a marquee available to hire, which may be erected outside the hall.

 Regarded by many as one of the best village halls in all of Kintyre, it always offers a warm welcome for locals and visitors from around the world.